Helen Sanderson-White: Resound Media

-Between 2010 and 2015, she worked with Resound Media and released two EPs, the first being At Second Glance which was produced by Andy Baker.
+Between 2010 and 2015, she worked with Resound Media and released two EPs, the first being At Second Glance.
 From this EP, she had a number one hit with "Do You Seek An Answer" which was number one across the UK and Europe in the New Christian Music charts.
 This was quickly followed by "Surrounded By Love" which reached number four in the Christian Hot disc chart.

 In 2011, Sanderson-White won the UK Christian Music Award for "NCM Contemporary Artist (England)" which was presented to her by George Hamilton IV.